 We have collaborated with the Burnet Institute, a leading infectious diseases research institute in Australia, for the development of a vaccine to prevent malaria infection.
 The project included the design, construction, and characterization of multiple malaria vaccine candidates using GeoVax's GV-MVA-VLPTM vaccine platform combined with malaria Plasmodium falciparum and Plasmodium vivax sequences identified by the Burnet Institute.
 The vaccine design, construction, and characterization were performed at GeoVax with immunogenicity and challenge studies in animal models conducted at Burnet Institute using their unique functional assays.
-Further development of GEO-MM02 will be dependent upon additional funding support via federal grants or other sources.
+This program is currently inactive, pending additional funding support via federal grants or other sources.